-The following ingredients make up this amazing dish: Olive oil, onion, red bell pepper, salt, pepper, jalapeñ0 pepper, garlic, chili powder, cumin, paprika, red lentils, diced tomatoes, tomato paste, water, black beans, and corn.
+I used the following ingredients for this amazing vegetarian chili: Olive oil, onion, red bell pepper, salt, pepper, jalapeño pepper, garlic, chili powder, cumin, paprika, red lentils, diced tomatoes, tomato paste, water, black beans and corn.

 First, I added the onions, diced red pepper, salt, and pepper.
 I sautéed them in a little bit of olive oil in a Dutch oven set over medium heat.
 This took 3 to 4 minutes.